Ee-Hsin/jordanstocks/README.md

 # Seraya

-TODO tomorrow:

-1. Stop bots from spamming forms
-2. Double check Cross Site Scripting
+Till production ready:

-3. Remove the editing letters and editing portfolio (so will need the user in firestore with admin permissions)
+1. Protect the editing letters and editing portfolio (so will need the user in firestore with admin permissions)
+2. Forgot Password functionality
+3. Firebase rules

+TODO:

-4. BlogEditor component which is built on top of TextEditor, with Extra info like Title, description etc. TextEditor is only for the main body of the page.
+1. BlogEditor component which is built on top of TextEditor, with Extra info like Title, description etc. TextEditor is only for the main body of the page.
-5. Change the Blog Displayer to not print arrays and to accomodate rich text!
+2. Change the Blog Displayer to not print arrays and to accomodate rich text!
 (Will have to dangerously set inner HTML so need to watch out)

 Additional: